p-leroy/lidar_platform/README.md

 **lidar_platform** is a library in Python to process point clouds coded by the LiDAR platform members.

-API Documentation and tutorials are available at [ReadTheDocs](https://lidar-platform.readthedocs.io).
+API documentation and tutorials are available at [ReadTheDocs](https://lidar-platform.readthedocs.io).